 No matter what agreement is made between you and your lender, your loans usually won’t be considered fully rehabilitated until you make nine out of 10 on-time payments to the loan servicer under the new terms.
 But by doing so, you may be able to access other repayment plans that can drive your interest down further or make payments more manageable.

 Student Loan Cancellation

-- The original borrower has passed away
+- The original borrower of the student loan(s) has passed away

 Student Loan Payoff

 If you want to get in good standing with your loans immediately and you have the funds available, paying back the entire balance due on your student loans is another option.
-In this case, your lender will receive the full sum of your remaining balance and close out your loan completely after you make a one-time payment.
+In this case, your lender will receive the full sum of your remaining balance and close out your loan completely after you make a full one-time payment.

-For more details on getting out of default, speak with student loan specialist by phone at 800-771-6358.
+For more details on getting out of default, speak with student loan specialist by phone at (800) 670-4196.